bsteen/simple-scripts/README.md

 * `pdfcombine.sh`
     * Combine multiple `.pdf` files into a single `.pdf`.
     * Requires `pdftk`.
+* `shredu.sh`
+    * Overwrites the specified file(s) with 3 passes of random data, a final 4th pass of all zeros, and then removes the file(s).
+Output is set to verbose to show all steps.
 * `to-webm.sh`
     * Converts a video container file (e.g. .mp4) to .webm format.
     * Requires `ffmpeg`.